kbolino/fluid-quality-bonus/README.md

 for larger factories, because the only event it can listen for is `on_tick`, and it has to save crafting state for all relevant machines in order to detect when a crafting cycle completes.

-# TODO

-- Allow bonus amount to be changed through settings